 Free Bets Explained

-Most online bookies offer free bet deals to attract new customers and encourage you to bet online instead of using traditional methods like high street betting shops.
+Most bookies offer free bets, bonus bets or bonus credit to attract new customers and encourage you to bet online instead of using more traditional methods like high street betting shops.

-These new customer offers usually involve offering potential customers free bets, betting promotions or boosted odds on a sporting event when registering a new online betting account.
+These new customer offers usually involve offering potential customers free bets, betting offers or boosted odds on a sporting event when registering a new online betting account.